Lesson PlansBack to lesson plans archive August 26, 2018

 Watch this NewsHour Student Reporting Lab video to see what young people in Huntington Beach, California, are doing to help solve the problem; take a look at the activities from the accompanying lesson plan.
 Then organize a campaign (posters, project, club, etc.) to decrease single-use plastic products on your school’s campus.
 Share it with @NewsHourExtra using #PBSInvention!

 Rebecca Brewer teaches Advanced Placement and ninth-grade biology at Troy High School in southeastern Michigan.
-As an enthusiastic educator with more than 19 years of experience, Rebecca hopes her constructivist approach to instruction—which emphasizes student-led learning—inspires a passion for biological concepts.
+As an enthusiastic educator with more than 20 years of experience, Rebecca hopes her constructivist approach to instruction—which emphasizes student-led learning—inspires a passion for biological concepts.
 Outside of school, Rebecca co-authored a high school biology textbook called Biology Now, works for a biotechnology company training teachers on their kits and equipment and creates educational digital resources for Science Friday.
-She is also the director of Michigan’s Outstanding Biology Teacher Award program, and a former honoree.
+She is a teacher ambassador for the National Center for Science Education and is also the director of Michigan’s Outstanding Biology Teacher Award program, and a former honoree.
 In 2011, Rebecca won her classroom $27,000 as the top recipient of the ING Unsung Hero Award, and in 2007, she was a named a member of USA Today’s All-USA Teacher Team, which recognizes the top 20 educators in the U.S. You can reach Rebecca on Twitter @brewerbiology.

 Tooltip of standarts